How we’re different

 We are taking steps to better understand and reduce our indirect emissions, including those from flights, food and our wider supply chain.
 We will begin setting targets for these emissions this academic year.

-Cambridge Children’s, a new children’s hospital and research institute in collaboration with Cambridge University Hospitals and the Cambridgeshire and Peterborough Foundation Trust, aspires to be the first zero-carbon hospital in the UK.
+Cambridge Children’s, a new children’s hospital and research institute with Cambridge University Hospitals and the Cambridgeshire and Peterborough Foundation Trust, aims to be an exemplar in carbon reduction as part of its role in providing a safer and more sustainable future for all.